Numenius americanus americanus

 Nebraska’s breeding population has been estimated at 23,909 individuals (95% CI: 20,810—27,471; Gregory et al 2011).
 Breeding densities are highest in the western Sandhills, primarily the “lake country” that includes southern Sheridan, northern Garden, western Cherry, Arthur, and Grant Cos (Gregory et al 2011, Rosche 1982).
 It also breeds commonly on the Ogallala National Grasslands in Sioux Co (Rosche 1982).

 The southern and eastern limits of the breeding range are not well defined, but the species may breed at very low densities in the southern Panhandle and in Sandhills east of Cherry County.
+A single bird was sighted in northeastern Keya Paha Co during a Burrowing Owl survey summer 2020 (Thiele et al 2021).

 The few breeding season reports from the southern Panhandle are of a pair west of Long Canyon in Banner Co 3 May 1997, 14 in the same general area and courting 8 Apr 2000, one calling in suitable breeding habitat in southern Kimball Co 9 May 1998, and a pair in northern Cheyenne Co that raised chicks in 2007 and 2008.